|

 May 1984.
 96 pages with 137

 photos.
-Our first theme issue, covering
+Our first theme issue,

-OF EVIL.
-Over twenty interviews with
+& TWINS OF EVIL.
+Over twenty

-producers, directors, screenwriters and actors.
+interviews with producers, directors, screenwriters and actors.
 Plus a lengthy interview with Veronica

 Carlson (DRACULA HAS RISEN FROM THE GRAVE actress).